seroperson/zio-http-pac4j/example/zio-form-oauth/README.md

 ## Running

-To start it, run `sbt zio-form-oauth/run` from repository root.
-It will boot a webserver at `localhost:9000`, so you can immediately open it in browser and try everything you want.
+To start it, run `sbt zio-form-oauth/run` from the repository root.
+It will boot a webserver at `localhost:9000`, so you can immediately open it in the browser and try everything you want.

 Environment variables `GOOGLE_CLIENT_ID`, `GOOGLE_CLIENT_SECRET`,
 `GITHUB_CLIENT_ID`, `GITHUB_CLIENT_SECRET` are mandatory to run, but they're